uoft-tapp/tapp/README.md

 creating the db.
 To resolve this, remove the `db` folder from the `tmp` directory, and then re-create everything with `rake db:setup`

+If `rake db:setup` fails, do `rake db:create` to create a new database from scratch and `rake db:migrate`.

 This README would normally document whatever steps are necessary to get the application up and running.